 More Information: Office de Tourisme Montfort l’Amaury

-We love Senlis, one of the cutest small towns outside of Paris and with a very rich history.
+We love Senlis, one of the most beautiful towns near Paris and with a very rich history.
 Senlis is a royal town, cradle of the Capet dynasty.
 Indeed, Hugh Capet was lord of Senlis before becoming the first king of House of Capet in 987.
 Since then and until Henry IV, all his successors lived in the royal palace of Senlis.
 Today the historical center of Senlis still keeps its medieval layout, with cobbled streets and a beautiful architecture dating from the Xth century to XVIIIth century.
 Some street names still date from the Middle-Ages, when the streets were named after the occupation of their inhabitants (rue de la Tonnellerie, rue de la Tannerie, rue de la Treille).
 Senlis’ Cathedral may not be one of our favorite cathedrals in France but no one can deny that it is very impressive and maybe the best remaining witness of Senlis’ power.
 Senlis was also well known during Roman times and you can still see some remains of the Roman fortress and towers (III century) and a Gallo-Roman arena (I century).

 Location: 42 km north of Paris, in Hauts de France region.